 In November 2020, the Company entered into an agreement, or the Services Agreement, with Carnot Pharma, LLC, or Carnot, under which Carnot provides research and other services to the Company.
 Carnot is an entity controlled by RA Capital Management, L.P.
 Entities affiliated with RA Capital Management, L.P. purchased shares of Series A-2 convertible preferred stock in the Company's preferred stock financing in November of 2020 and May and July of 2021, which were converted to shares of the Company's common stock in connection with the IPO.
-In addition, entities affiliated with RA Capital Management, L.P. purchased shares of our Series B convertible preferred stock in the Company's preferred stock financing in July 2021 which were also converted into shares of the Company's common stock in connection with the IPO.
-At the time the Services Agreement was entered into, one member of the Company's Board of Directors was affiliated with RA Capital Management, L.P, and currently two members of the Company's Board of Directors are affiliated with R.A.
+In addition, entities affiliated with RA Capital Management, L.P. purchased shares of our Series B convertible preferred stock in the Company's preferred stock financing in July 2021 which were also converted into shares of the Company's common stock in connection with the IPO, and purchased our common stock in the IPO.
+At the time the Services Agreement was entered into, one member of the Company's Board of Directors was affiliated with RA Capital Management, L.P., and currently two members of the Company's Board of Directors are affiliated with R.A.
 Capital Management, L.P.

 Under the terms of the Services Agreement, the Company compensates Carnot on a fully burdened cost basis for personal time devoted to Company projects.
 In addition, the Company reimburses Carnot on a costs basis for any subcontractor costs incurred.
 The Company pays Carnot on a quarterly basis, in arrears, for services performed and costs incurred.
 The Services Agreement is for a term of the later of (A) two (2) years and (B) the later of (a) completion of the Services or (b) latest-to-occur delivery of a final report or any other items required to be delivered to the Company under the last ongoing project as part of the services, if any.
-The Company may terminate the services agreement by giving 30 days' prior notice and either party can terminate the services agreement for a material breach, if not cured within 30 days following notice by the non-breaching party.
-The services agreement was terminated on April 15, 2022.
+The Company may terminate the services agreement by giving 30 days' prior notice and either party can terminate the services agreement for a material breach, if not cured within 30 days following notice by the nonbreaching party.
+The Services Agreement was terminated on April 15, 2022.

-Expenses incurred by the Company under the Services Agreement with Carnot for the nine months ended September 30, 2022 and September 30, 2021, totaled \$0.1 million and \$0.7 million, respectively.
-As of September 30, 2022 and December 31, 2021, included in accounts payable was approximately \$0 and \$2,600 that was due to Carnot by the Company for services rendered under the Services Agreement, respectively.
+Expenses incurred by the Company under the Services Agreement with Carnot for the three months ended March 31, 2023 and March 31, 2022, were nil and \$43,000, respectively.
+As of March 31, 2023 and December 31, 2022, the amounts included in accounts payable related to the Services Agreement and owing to Carnot by the Company were nil, respectively.

-7. Commitments and Contingencies
+8. Commitments and Contingencies